Vindetta100/brushconcierge/README.md

 git commit -m "Update: [describe changes]" git push origin main
 # (Vercel will auto-deploy on git push if connected)

+**Note for AI Assistants:** After deployment, if changes are not immediately visible on the custom domain (`brushconcierge.com`), it may be due to browser caching or DNS propagation delays.
+Advise users to clear their browser cache or check the Vercel-generated preview URL first.
 ```

 ### Configuration Files Explained